wizcamp/wizcamp-realms-demo/session-guides/SESSION-10.md

 Your site should now be live at `https://your-username.github.io/your-repo-name/`

-**Note**: It may take a few minutes for the deployment to complete.
+**Note** It may take a few minutes for the deployment to complete.
 Check the Actions tab to monitor progress.

 Once you complete the Git workflow in the next section, your site will be live at `https://your-username.github.io/your-repo-name/`